natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 Running drivers in kernel mode offers **performance** benefits since drivers can directly access hardware and memory without costly user-kernel transitions.
 It also allows **tighter integration** with OS subsystems and avoids the overhead of inter-process communication.
 However, this approach has serious drawbacks. **Bugs** in kernel-mode drivers can **crash** the entire system, posing a major stability risk.
 It also increases the attack surface for security vulnerabilities and makes debugging more difficult due to limited tooling and lack of isolation.

 For a critical real-time system like a <span class="orange-bold">medical device</span>, user-mode drivers should be preferred wherever possible. **Reliability** and **fault isolation** are more **important** than raw performance in such systems.
 A user-mode driver crash would only affect the specific device, not the whole system, and updates or debugging can be done more safely.
 However, for timing-critical components, kernel-mode may still be necessary if latency becomes a bottleneck.
-A hybrid approach—with clear justification for any kernel-mode drivers—offers the best balance between safety and performance.
+A hybrid approach (with clear justification for any kernel-mode drivers) offers the best balance between safety and performance.
 </p></div><br>